 If you are an affiliate marketer and use WordPress for your websites, you would know there are a lot of themes and plugins in the marketplace to choose from.
 There would be some you can’t live without, some decent, and some total junk that you won’t install as a last resort.

-SiteSwift or Site Swift is a newly launched plugin which claims to pump out authority websites based on your preferred keyword in minutes.
-It's our pick for this review based on demand from our readers.
-Read on to find out if it's legit or a scam and if it's worth your time and money.
+SiteSwift or Site Swift is a newly launched plugin that claims to pump out authority websites based on your preferred keyword in minutes.
+It’s our pick for this review based on demand from our readers.
+Read on to find out if it’s legit or a scam and if it’s worth your time and money.

 He’s a software engineer with a decade of experience in programming and claims to be a veteran in the space.
 In his words, his software can achieve the following with ease:

 - Bombard your affiliate links with free traffic

 - Rank with some magical ‘quick rank technology’ – no waiting times for receiving commissions

 - Create the content on your behalf in minutes

 - Create an authority site that will create content on its ‘own.’

 - No need to monitor anything; everything is automated